-The Company maintains a \$22.5 million revolving credit facility with a syndicate of banks (the "Credit Facility").
-At December 31, 2024, the amount drawn on the Credit Facility was \$7.3 million.
-A review and redetermination of the borrowing base is scheduled to occur semi-annually on or before June 30 and November 30 of each year.
+As of March 31, 2025, the Company maintained a \$22.5 million revolving credit facility with a syndicate of banks (the "Credit Facility"), with a drawn balance of \$5.1 million.
+Under the existing terms of the Credit Facility, a review and redetermination of the borrowing base is scheduled to occur semi-annually on or before June 30 and November 30 of each year.
 The facility is available on a revolving basis until June 30, 2025 (the "Term Out Date"), at which time the facility (and the Term Out Date) may be extended for a further one-year period at the request of the Company and subject to the approval of the syndicate.
 Such one-year extensions may continue to occur on each subsequent Term Out Date, subject to the approval of the syndicate.
 Alternatively, on the Term Out Date, at the Company's discretion, the facility is available on a non-revolving basis for an additional one-year period, at the end of which time the facility would be due and payable.
 As the available lending limits of the facility are based on the syndicate's interpretation of the Company's reserves, commodity prices and decommissioning obligations, there can be no assurance that the amount of the available facility will not decrease at the next scheduled review.

 The Credit Facility provides that advances may be made by way of direct advances, CORRA loans or letters of credit/guarantees.
 The facility bears interest at the bank's prime lending or CORRA rates plus applicable margins.
 The applicable margin charged by the bank is dependent upon the Company's debt to cash flow ratio (as defined in the lending agreement) for the most recent quarter.
 The CORRA loans bear interest at the prevailing CORRA rate plus an explicit stamping fee based upon the Company's debt to cash flow ratio.
-For the year ended December 31, 2024, the Credit Facility had an effective interest rate of 8.9% per annum.
+For the year ended March 31, 2025, the Credit Facility had an effective interest rate of 9.0% per annum.
 The Credit Facility is secured by a floating charge debenture on the assets of the Company.